Rush Limbaugh, having more fun than a human being should be allowed to have here on the Excellence in Broadcasting Network.

 Yeah.

-You hear that applause.
+You hear that applause?

 We didn't edit any of that.

-I mean, that that's that's the way it was.
+I mean, that's the way it was.

-Uh yeah, uh well, yeah, we'll play it again.
+Yeah, we'll play it again.

 We've put all this stuff on our computer hard drive system.

-So play this again and play it up until the applause, uh, and we'll move on to the next one.
+So play this again and play it up until the applause.

-This is my husband who has returned from a thirteen month tour in Tecret, and he has brought back several DVDs full of wonderful footage of reconstruction of medical things going on.
+And he has brought back several DVDs full of wonderful footage of reconstruction, of medical things going on.

-And and I ask you this from the bottom of my heart for a solution to this because it seems that our major media networks don't want to portray the good.
+And I ask you this from the bottom of my heart for a solution to this because it seems that our major media networks don't want to portray the good.

 They just want to focus.